zc-alexfan/arctic/docs/data/data_doc.md

 ## Documentation on file formats

 Here we document the details of each field of our dataset.
+See [FAQ](https://github.com/zc-alexfan/arctic/blob/master/docs/faq.md) for commonly asked questions and how the 2D/3D spaces and cropping are related.

 File: `'./data/arctic_data/data/raw_seqs/s01/box_grab_01.mano.npy'`